 Infants and breastfeeding mothers

 In addition to the distinctive white mouth lesions, which are a common symptom, infants might have trouble feeding or be irritable and fussy.
-Infants can even pass the infection to their mothers while they are breastfeeding.
+Infants can even pass infectious diseases to their mothers while they are breastfeeding.